kubevirt/containerized-data-importer/README.md

 1. `metadata.name:` Arbitrary name of the secret.
 Must match the PVC's `cdi.kubevirt.io/storage.import.secretName:`

-1.  `accessKeyId:` Contains the endpoint's key and/or user name.
+1.  `data.accessKeyId:` Contains the endpoint's key and/or user name.
 This value **must be base64 encoded** with no extraneous linefeeds.
 Use `echo -n "xyzzy" | base64` or `printf "xyzzy" | base64` to avoid a trailing linefeed

-1.  `secretKey:` the endpoint's secret or password, again **base64 encoded** with no extraneous linefeeds.
+1.  `data.secretKey:` the endpoint's secret or password, again **base64 encoded** with no extraneous linefeeds.

+For external provider (e.g. Glance), set also these values:

+1.  `stringData.providerType:` Type of external provider, e.g. "glance"

+1.  `stringData.domainName:` Domain of external provider, e.g. "Default"

+1.  `stringData.identityEndpoint:` Identity URL, e.g. "http://127.0.0.1:5000/v3"

 ### Deploy the API Objects